Lydgate Viaduct: History

 The proposed line between Todmorden and Burnley was surveyed in 1841 under the name of the North Lancashire Railway, but when construction started, it was different company who had taken the line forward.
 Work on the viaduct started in the early 1840s, but all construction on the line (including the viaduct) was halted in October 1847 when the railway mania period was curtailed by various problems.
 Construction restarted in early 1848 and the viaduct was completed in March 1849, but the route itself did not open until November of the same year, and even then, only a single line was laid along the entire route length.
-The line started out being promoted as part of the Manchester & Leeds Railway's line from Todmorden to Burnley through the Cliviger Gorge, but during the course of the line's construction, the Manchester & Leeds Railway became part of the Lancashire & Yorkshire Railway under the Lancashire and Yorkshire Railway Act 1847 (10 & 11 Vict. c. clxvi) of 1847.
+The line started out being promoted as part of the Manchester and Leeds Railway's line from Todmorden to Burnley through the Cliviger Gorge, but during the course of the line's construction, the Manchester and Leeds Railway became part of the Lancashire and Yorkshire Railway under the Manchester and Leeds Railway Act (No. 3) 1847 (10 & 11 Vict. c. clxvi) of 1847.

 The line rises out of Todmorden at a gradient of 1-in-65, and passes through three tunnels as well as Lydgate (Nott Wood) viaduct.
 The viaduct is 8 chain long, and is part of the Burnley Branch of the Calder Valley Line (the Copy Pit route).
 The viaduct's high position over the Cliviger valley, has been noted as picturesque setting for photography, with route being described as almost "Alpine" in nature.
 It has thirteen arches made from gritstone, with stepped voussoirs, but the masonry of the piers is "curiously snecked with thin layers of stone."
 The Historic England listing states that it is a grade II listed structure, and describes it as "..13 semi-circular arches, impost, tall slender piers, those to either side of Picker Street are broadest.
 Band carried over arches, parapet with cappings.
 Splayed buttresses break forward, deep curve to embankment."